How Apps are Improving Education

 With all the current advances in technology and their ever ubiquitous nature, regardless of our feelings towards them one thing is certain; Tablets and Apps will be ever more prevalent in the classroom.

 Tablets have one undeniable advantage in the field of keeping kids interested and motivated.
 They are trendy and vogue, which when combined with availability and usability of the apps makes for an unbeatable combo both in terms of ease of use and willingness to use.
 The practical side of tablets is also worthy of consideration; imagine the savings in both space and money if cheaper texts can be bought and stored digitally.
 Incidentally, publishers of academic texts will see a benefit here too, as it undercuts the market in used textbooks if texts can only be purchased direct from the publishers to the devices in question.
+Students can find professional writers to write essays from Pro-Papers to support their course.

 On this tangent, schools stand to make incredible savings with the influx of tablet PCs and the associated apps (not to say that cost effectiveness is by any means the most important factor in determining suitability for a classroom environment, but it certainly does play a part!).
 According to a study taken place in American schools, the United states spend around $7billion- that’s a staggering £4382000000!-on textbooks which will then be continuously out of date.
 The same study concluded that overall $3billion could be saved via the use of tablets alone, assuming the price drops when bought in bulk, which equates to a saving of $60 per student.
 That being said, tablets do come with hidden costs and other issues that need factoring in.
 The strength of the school’s Wi-Fi, for instance.
 Underestimating the capabilities of a school’s network is likely to be a major issue, but handled well the transition to tablets seems set to be worth these minor issues.